Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Control

 Although the thrust produced by each propeller is already bounded by the performance limitations of the motor driving it, we impose additional bounds which ensure the vehicle remains in the desired configuration.
 Imposing these bounds ensures that none of the arms begin to fold or unfold unexpectedly, which means the mappings $\unfoldedMixer$, $\twoArmsMixer$, and $\fourArmsMixer$ derived in Section \ref{sec:indivThrustComp} will remain valid during flight.
 Of course, the bounds are not imposed when changing between configurations.

 Rather than bounding the individual thrust forces, we choose to instead bound $\totalThrust$ and $\bodyTorque$ using the model derived in Section \ref{sec:sysModel}.
 Our approach is similar to that of \cite{bucki2019design}, but differs in its inclusion of the arm angle \armAngle, resulting in a modified expression for the bound.
+We choose to write these bounds in terms of $\totalThrust$ and $\bodyTorque$ in order to allow for a hierarchical modification of $\totalThrust$ and $\bodyTorque$ when the bound is not satisfied which prioritizes the roll and pitch torques over the yaw torque and total thrust produced by the propellers (similar to \cite{faessler2017thrust}).
+This prioritization is chosen based on the cascaded control structure described previously, where the roll and pitch torques computed by the attitude controller are used to quickly align the vehicle's thrust direction with the desired acceleration direction computed by the position controller.
+We prioritize the acceleration direction over yaw, as it corresponds to the safety critical position control.